 There are many things to consider when deciding to park at an RV park for the summer.
 Some of those topics include: what kind of park you’re looking for, how far is the park located from your home and location, what kind of amenities you want to have, what kind of amenities the park has, how well the park is maintained, and how much you’re willing to pay.

-The RV park is a bustling community where mobile homes and RVs are parked for weeks, months, or even years at a time.
+Furthermore, the RV park is a bustling community where mobile homes and RVs are parked for weeks, months, or even years at a time.
 The parks are home to an assortment of people and pets and are often the launching pad to a second home elsewhere.
 RV parks often provide a number of amenities such as laundry facilities, recreation areas, and even utilities.
 It is important that the park is well managed, which can make or break your investment.

 Living in an RV park means certain maintenance tasks must be done at specific times of the year, while other upkeep tasks fall to you.
 As an example, make sure your water supply tank is full and topped off, and check the level of your propane tanks to make sure they are full as well.
 For convenience, consider scheduling the delivery of fuels from Hollenbach Oil (or a similar firm) on a frequent basis, so that running out of fuel is never in the question.
 Apart from this, check for leaks and emergency exits, and also keep an eye out for ants and other pests.